TerriaJS/terriajs/doc/acknowledgements/attributions.md

 The following software may be included in this product: esprima.
 A copy of the source code may be downloaded from https://github.com/jquery/esprima.git.
 This software contains the following license and notice below:

-Copyright (c) jQuery Foundation, Inc. and Contributors, All Rights Reserved.
+Copyright JS Foundation and other contributors, https://js.foundation/

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: